TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thinger-io/_index.md

 weight:
 ---

 [Thinger.io](https://thinger.io/) is a cloud IoT Platform that provides every needed tool to prototype, scale and manage connected products in a very simple way.
-Our goal is to democratize the use of IoT making it accessible to the whole world, and streamlining the development of big IoT projects.
+Its goal is to democratize the use of IoT making it accessible to the whole world, and streamlining the development of big IoT projects.

-From [Thinger.io](https://thinger.io/) we wanted to offer an improved integration to {{% tts %}} users by providing easy to configure tools for the storing, analyzing and showing devices data in a simple way.
+[Thinger.io](https://thinger.io/) wants to offer an improved integration to {{% tts %}} users by providing easy to configure tools for the storing, analyzing and showing devices data in a simple way.
 [The plugin](https://docs.thinger.io/plugins/the-things-stack) allows to retrieve {{% tts %}} webhook messages to enhance the integration with some interesting features such as:

 - Uplink data payload processing
 - Downlink data payload processing